All the best things to do in Donegal town by a local

 My personal favourite is Tullan Strand just down the road in Bundoran, which is about a 15-minute drive from town.
 There is a magical wishing chair and fairy bridges along with one of the most glorious beaches you will see in Donegal.

 From Stone Forts like An Grianan Fort to wedge tombs, gorgeous Glenveagh Castle and a Saint’s sacred home in Glencolumcille Donegal is like no other place on earth.
-Wild, rugged and majestic it speaks to your heart and makes you?
+Don’t forget to visit the most impressive cliffs in Ireland Slieve League – way better than the Cliffs of Moher.

 Remember this is a gorgeous country so let’s all be responsible tourists and mind our footprints.
 If you would like to read more on being a responsible tourist check out Shivani’s post on How to be a Responsible Tourist.